junqing-zhang/junqing-zhang.github.io/_posts/2023-09-30-blog-post-latex.md

 # 7. Cross Referencing
 When using figures, tables, and equations, I strongly suggest to use cross referencing.
 Please refer to [this link](https://www.overleaf.com/learn/latex/Cross_referencing_sections_and_equations){:target="_blank"} for a detailed tutorial.

 It includes two step.
 First, include the label during the definition.
-Prefix is recommended to distinguish them, e.g., \label{fig:system_model}, \label{tab:results}, and \label{eq:snr}.
+Prefix is recommended to distinguish them, e.g., `\label{fig:system_model}`, `\label{tab:results}`, and `\label{eq:snr}`.
 This is extremely helpful when your report has many of them.
-Then, refer to it in the main text, e.g., `\ref{fig:system_model}` (without space between \ and ref).
+Then, refer to it in the main text, e.g., `\ref{fig:system_model}` .

+Try to using meaning variable names, rather than fig1, tab2, or eq3.

 # 8. Latex Track Change
 One attractive that Word has is the track change, which allows different people to edit the same document and see the changes that each other has made.